nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210503 Day53
+Learned the basics of redis today and tried out the RDM GUI I'm guessing memory-optimized virtual servers would be ideal for redis since it's optimized for time but sacrifices space by caching queries in memory
+Docs are pretty solid too.
+Installation and running server is pretty streamline too, so no complains there

+When you try to ping the server, it responds with PONG
+I laughed WAY TOO HARD

 ### 20210502 Day52
 Continued my mission to get VPN encryption at an open Starbucks wifi hotspot.
 With my new VPN server, I was able to read server logs.
 TLS handshake was failing.
 I'm assuming they are using a firewall to block OpenVPN's port 1194 traffic